Métamorphoses (2014 film)

 Métamorphoses (Transformations) is a 2014 French drama film written and directed by Christophe Honoré and starring Amira Akili, Sébastien Hirel, Damien Chapelle, Mélodie Richard and George Babluani.

 The film consists of a linked series of reworkings (in present-day settings) of episodes from the narrative poem of the same name by the Roman poet Ovid.
 It was screened in the Venice Days section at the 71st Venice International Film Festival.

 Synopsis

 Leaving her school, a young woman meets a handsome but strange young man.
 Attracted by the stories he tells her, she is fascinated by tales of gods and young mortals.
 The film recounts the encounter first of Jupiter and Europe, with the male god in the form of seducer, pygmalion, initiator.
 Bacchus then illustrates the necessity to believe in the myths of gods, or else to suffer for one's impiety.
 Lastly there is Orpheus and his proselytism, his teaching and his prophecy; a sect groups itself around him up to his violent death.
-The stories are linked by Europe, a young women who grows through experiencing the worlds of these three characters, watching, following them from her state of innocence.
+The stories are linked by Europe, a young woman who grows through experiencing the worlds of these three characters, watching, following them from her state of innocence.